top of page

 Bongiwe_Mlangeni_fraymediafoundation.JPG

-Bongiwe Mlangeni - Founding Director (Chairperson)
+Bongiwe Mlangeni - Founding Director & Chairperson

-Bongi started her career in journalism in 1994 and transitioned to communications in 2005, where she worked for the World Health Organization in Geneva, Switzerland until 2007.
+Bongiwe began her career in journalism in 1994 and transitioned to communications in 2005, where she worked for the World Health Organization in Geneva, Switzerland until 2007.
 After taking a professional break to care for her children, she returned to work in 2012 as part of the founding team at Corruption Watch in South Africa, where she spearheaded branding and built a robust communications strategy and team.
 She later served as the Director of Communications at the GraÒ«a Machel Trust, where she led the development and execution of various communication initiatives.
 In 2015, Bongi pivoted her career into philanthropy and became the Executive Director of the Social Justice Initiative (SJI), a non-profit organization that facilitates philanthropic support for civil society organizations in South Africa.
 During her tenure, more than 100 non-profits were supported through the funding raised by the SJI.

-She completed postgraduate studies at the London School of Economics (LSE) and Wits Business School (WBS), earning a Master of Management degree with a focus on Public Policy from the Wits School of Governance.
+Bongiwe Mlangeni completed postgraduate studies at the London School of Economics (LSE) and Wits Business School (WBS), earning a Master of Management degree with a focus on Public Policy from the Wits School of Governance.
 She serves on the board of the Learning Trust and the advisory board of the Centre on African Philanthropy and Social Investment (CAPSI) at WBS.
-Bongi also provides coaching and mentoring to young professionals and leaders as part of her voluntary services, showcasing her commitment to developing the next generation of leaders.
+Bongiwe also provides coaching and mentoring to young professionals and leaders as part of her voluntary services, showcasing her commitment to developing the next generation of leaders.
 She is a fellow of the Africa Leadership Initiative (ALI) and a member of the Aspen Global Leadership Network (AGLN).

 Charmeela_Bhagowat_fraymediafoundation.jpg

-Charmeela Bhagowat - Founding Director (Interim CEO)
+Charmeela Bhagowat - Founding Director

 She has worked as a writer, sub-editor, news editor, foreign editor and executive editor across leading local and global newsrooms since 1991, including as managing editor of the Mail & Guardian.